mangopy/Deep-Research-Survey/README.md

 [2025.11.25] 🎉🎉🎉 We release our survey [Deep Research: A systematic Survey](https://github.com/mangopy/Deep-Research-Survey/blob/main/Deep-Research-Survey.pdf).
 Thanks to my awesome co-authors🤩.
 Feel free to contact me if you are interested in this topic and want to discuss me.

 # 🎬 Table of Content
+> will be updated as soon as possible!

 # 🤔 Reading List
+> will be updated as soon as possible!

 To get started with Deep Research, we recommend the representative and often seminal papers listed below.
 Reviewing this selection will provide a solid overview of the field.